- 38 per cent of Chinese consumers have made an in-store mobile payment

 Will the phone ever replace the wallet?
 New research suggests it could, with 18 per cent of shoppers saying they have used their phones to pay in a shop.

 This is one of the key findings of MEF’s study supported by Wirecard that asks 6,000 consumers in nine countries about their usage and attitudes towards mobile payments.
+Through my wegsman connect you can now understand how to login with ease.
+Mywegsmanconnect is an extremely easy platform for all information.
+Although this platform is only for the employees at Wegsman.

 The 18 per cent figure reflects a big spike in ‘physical’ mobile transactions.
 Two years ago, just eight per cent had completed an in-store payment with a handset.
 Apple Pay is one obvious reason for this upturn.
 Now available in 13 countries, the service has greatly improved awareness of the mobile wallet.